 Step 3.
 Forecast activity - This step estimates the waste unit activity in the region to forecast the solid waste activity anticipated for the upcoming fiscal year.
 Metro staff prepares a Solid Waste Forecast for waste unit activity in the region and projected anticipated levels of tonnage and transactions by material type at Metro transfer stations and private facilities.
-This information is provided quarterly and for the FY 2023-24 fee development, staff used the Fall 2022 forecast for unit information.
+For the FY 2024-25 fee development, staff used the Fall 2023 forecast for unit information.